 In this guide, we will not go into every single detail, but we will concentrate on those details that one needs to have a knowledge of in order to understand the line of argument in the proof.
 Once you understand how the proof works, then of course, you may want to look again at some aspects of the proof in more depth.

-This guide is intended to be read alongside the English translation of Gödel’s original proof which can be viewed online at English translation of Gödel’s original proof or, if your browser is not displaying the symbols correctly, as a PDF at English translation of Gödel’s original proof, PDF.
-(Footnote: Alternative versions of Meltzer’s translation can also be found online Gödel’s Proof - Meltzer’s translation: here.
+This guide is intended to be read alongside the English translation of Gödel’s original proof which can be viewed online at English translation of Gödel’s original proof.
+(Footnote: The above translation is recommended as it has clickable cross-reference links, but there are other English translations available.
+A translation by Meltzer was freely available online for many years but it now seems that many sites want you to pay for it, and hide it behind a pay wall, but you may find it online at AltExploit - Meltzer’s translation and Minnesota State University - Meltzer’s translation.
+Note that there are some minor errors in Meltzer’s translation which are not in the original German text.
 Other translations of “Über formal unentscheidbare Sätze der Principia Mathematica und verwandter Systeme” are available; one that is often referred to is one by Jean Van Heijenoort.
-It is not available online; it can be found in the book: From Frege to Gödel: A Source Book in Mathematical Logic, publisher: Harvard University Press, details From Frege to Gödel: A Source Book in Mathematical Logic: here.
-There are arguments as to which English translation is the ‘best’ and most faithful to the German original (which you can see Gödel’s original proof in German: here PDF), but the reality is that the differences between this translation and Meltzer’s are minor and inconsequential.
+It is not available online; it can be found in the book: From Frege to Gödel: A Source Book in Mathematical Logic, publisher: Harvard University Press.
+There are arguments as to which English translation is the ‘best’ and most faithful to the German original (which you can see at Gödel’s original proof in German), but the reality is that the differences between this translation and Meltzer’s are minor and inconsequential.
 Both of these use the same names for relations/functions as in Gödel’s original paper.
-Another English translation by Martin Hirzel is available online Gödel’s Proof - Hirzel’s translation: here PDF, though this is not recommended for reading in conjunction with this guide, since in Meltzer’s translation, in van Heijenoort’s translation, in the original German text, and in this guide the names for the various relations and functions are all the same, but they are different in Hirzel’s translation.)
-Confusingly, in some versions of the same translation, negation is indicated by horizontal bars over the negated entity; here we will use the ~ symbol for negation, which is the same as in the translations linked to above (note also that the original German text also uses overbars for negation).
-Note: you should be aware that there are some minor errors in Meltzer’s translation which are not in the original German text.
+Another English translation by Martin Hirzel is available online at Hirzel’s translation of Gödel’s Incompleteness paper; however, it is not recommended for reading in conjunction with this guide, since in Meltzer’s translation, in van Heijenoort’s translation, in the original German text, and in this guide the names for the various relations and functions are all the same, but they are different in Hirzel’s translation.)
+Confusingly, in some versions of the same translation, negation is indicated by horizontal bars over the negated entity; here we will use the ¬ symbol for negation; ¬ is used in the translations linked to above (note also that the original German text also uses overbars for negation).

 In this guide, a certain amount of basic knowledge of mathematical concepts is assumed.
 If your knowledge of these basic concepts is limited, then perhaps you should consider reading the simplified explanation of Gödel’s proof first.